metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 # SumIf

-`SumIf` adds the values in a column based on the values in another column.
+`SumIf` adds up the values in a column based on a condition.

 Syntax: `SumIf(column, condition)`.